azamora96/azamora96/README.md

 ## Hi there 👋

-Currently enrolled @ Western Colorado University... pursuing a Bachelor's in Computer Science with a Software Engineering Emphasis
+I'm currently enrolled @ Western Colorado University... pursuing a Bachelor's in Computer Science with a Software Engineering Emphasis

 I love planning and developing apps/programs from the ground up!
 Java, C++, and Kotlin are my favorite languages so far.